Special Purpose Credit Program Resources

 Sample Special Purpose Credit Program

-Meet Cedar Hills Community Bank: A fictitious lender that has created an SPCP that aims to increase loan approvals to Black, Latino, and Indigenous small business owners in the state of Oregon.
-This SPCP is an example that was created by first identifying lending gaps, then designing an intervention, designing an evaluation plan, and finally by revising to incorporate feedback from regulators.
-In order to share as much of the development process as possible, Cedar Hills is sharing their first draft, a marked up version (coming soon), and their final version.
+Meet Cedar Hills Community Bank: A fictitious lender that has developed an SPCP to increase loan approvals for Black, Latino, and Indigenous small business owners in Oregon.
+This example was crafted by first identifying lending gaps, designing targeted interventions, creating an evaluation plan, and incorporating feedback from regulators.
+Cedar Hills is sharing their first draft with comments about changes that informed the final version with the goal of providing comprehensive insights into the development process.

 Underwriting for Racial Justice Lender Guide

-This guide describes the Underwriting for Racial Justice Program and directs lenders on implementing programs as part of the Lender Pilot Program initiative.
-It includes learnings, suggestions, checklists, and even more resources.
-Please see Appendix B (page 33) for guidance on the regulatory aspects of Special Purpose Credit Programs, then check out Appendix C (pages 34-39) for a template to help guide you through the development of your own SPCP.
+This guide outlines the Underwriting for Racial Justice Program, offering directions for lenders on implementing similar initiatives.
+It includes learnings, suggestions, checklists, and additional resources.
+Appendix B (page 33) provides guidance on the regulatory aspects of SPCPs, while Appendix C (pages 34-39) offers a template to help you develop your own SPCP.

 Let's connect!

-If your organization has an SPCP and you would like to share your experience, please let us know!
-If you are interested in talking more about how you can develop a program like this, please reach out.
-Contact us via email to ask a question or to be added to the list to join us at our next URJ working group meeting, where we will discuss racial justice in the finance industry.
+Do you have an SPCP that you’d like to share?
+Are you interested in learning more about developing such a program?
+We’d love to hear from you!
+Contact us via email to ask questions or to be added to the list for our next Underwriting for Racial Justice (URJ) working group meeting, where we will discuss racial justice in the finance industry.